 Help older adults in your community

-The Gateway program trains people to identify at-risk older adults, particularly those who are isolated, living alone, and potentially in need of assistance.
+The Gateway program encourages people to identify at-risk older adults, particularly those who are isolated, living alone, and potentially in need of assistance.
 Very often, vulnerable people do not self-refer.
 Early identification of at-risk elders can prevent premature institutionalization, abuse and neglect.
 By participating you help keep elders safe and create a more supportive community for people of all ages.
 Anyone can participate in our Gateway Program – all you need is the desire to help others.
-After the initial training, no meetings or regular commitments are required.

 Common signs of an elder at risk